 The US State Department spokesperson, Ned Price, announced in a video statement, at the beginning of April, that the US State Department will recognize April as the national Arab-American heritage month.
 "The United States is home to more than 3.5 million Arab Americans representing a diverse array of cultures and traditions;” said Price.
-Despite this important recognition by the State Department and some American states, on individual basis, the US federal system, as a whole, has not officially recognized the Arab-American month, yet.
-For long years, lawmakers and Arab-led advocacy groups have been calling for observing the month for honoring the culture, history, and contributions of Arab-Americans to the United States and the world.
+Despite this important recognition by the State Department and some American states, on an individual basis, the US federal system, as a whole, has not officially recognized the Arab-American month, yet.
+For many years, lawmakers and Arab-led advocacy groups have been calling to observe the month to honor the culture, history, and contributions of Arab Americans to the United States and the world.

-According to Pew Research Center, adults between 18 to 39 years-old make up 60% of the Muslim American adult population, compared with 38% of the US adult population as a whole.
+According to Pew Research Center, adults between 18 to 39 years old make up 60% of the Muslim American adult population, compared with 38% of the US adult population as a whole.
 According to statistics by the Migration Policy Institute, Arab Americans came to the US from twenty-two Arabic-speaking countries in the Middle East and North Africa (MENA) region.
-According to Pew Research statistics, the majority of Muslim-Americans are from Arab origins.
+According to Pew Research statistics, the majority of Muslim Americans are of Arab origins.
 Also, it is a proven fact that Muslims are the vast majority of the people living in MENA, including in Arab and non-Arab countries, such as Iran and Turkey.
-Even in the Hebrew-speaking Israel, Arabs represent 21% of the population, according to the Israeli Central Bureau of Statistics (CBS).
+Even in Hebrew-speaking Israel, Arabs represent 21% of the population, according to the Israeli Central Bureau of Statistics (CBS).

-The Biden Administration should be careful that this lack of balance in its stances towards Arabs, at home and abroad, may open the door once against for political Islamists, who are dominating a huge space in the American civil society, to abuse the situation for promoting their extremist anti-America rhetoric, especially against secularism, liberalism, and democracy.
+The Biden Administration should be careful that this lack of balance in its stances towards Arabs, at home and abroad, may open the door once against for political Islamists, who are dominating a huge space in the American civil society, to abuse the situation to promote their extremist anti-America rhetoric, especially against secularism, liberalism, and democracy.

 Also, read on The Levant